tethysplatform/tethys/docs/tutorials/quick_start/intermediate.rst

         # Open each file and convert contents to python objects
         for dam_json in os.listdir(dams_dir):
+            # Make sure we are only looking at json files
+            if '.json' not in dam_json:
+                continue

             dam_json_path = os.path.join(dams_dir, dam_json)
             with open(dam_json_path, 'r') as f:
                 dam_dict = json.loads(f.readlines()[0])